6 Hottest Chinese New Year Events Trends

-Most temple devotees offer trays of eggs as offerings to the resident deity Cheng Chooi Chor Soo Kong on his birthday (Ban Ka Lan Snake Temple) for good health and safety for their family.
+Most temple devotees offer trays of eggs as offerings to the resident deity Cheng Chooi Chor Soo Kong on his birthday (Ban Ka Lan Snake Temple) for good health and safety for their families.

 The highlight event is the traditional “Fire Watching” ceremony, where a priest predicts Penang’s economic outlook from the fire watch.

 Time: 06:00pm – 12:00am

 Location: Snake Temple, Jalan Sultan Azlan Shah, Bayan Lepas Industrial Park, 11900 Bayan Lepas, Penang.